 When it comes to database management, documentation is a common problem in many organizations.
-With an influx of data constantly coming in, developers often find documenting every process and change to time-consuming.
-Consequently, an organization’s database tends to become outdated and unorganized, which defeats the purpose.
-Since developers would rather focus on coding instead of documentation, this is where technical writers come in.
+With an influx of data constantly coming in, developers often find documenting every process and change to be time-consuming.
+Consequently, an organization’s database tends to become outdated and disorganized, which defeats the purpose of documentation.
+Since developers would rather focus on coding instead of documentation, technical writers are very beneficial in creating any documentation an organization needs.
 With the help of these professionals, the responsibility shifts to someone whose job is to communicate and produce high-quality documentation.

 Here are five reasons why you should hire technical writers to help manage your database documentation today: